openlibhums/janeway/docs/md/reading-options-bar.md

 of the page.
 On article pages it also carries the article-only options (citation formats, email author, print).

+On pages that load `reversable-links.js` (article pages), the bar also shows a **highlight-on-jump** toggle.
+The draw-attention feature flashes a highlight on the block a reader jumps to via an internal link; the toggle suppresses that highlight colour (the scroll and focus jump are kept).
+The button is hidden on pages where `drawUserAttention` is not defined, so it is only offered where it does something.

 ### The two things you must do

 Adding the bar is two steps: